 The central theme of this course is the collection, presentation, conservation and management of cultural heritage, in the past and in the present day, in a national and international context.
-The emphasis will be on the development of the museum and on architectural, social and theoretical issues concerning contemporary museums and museum presentations.
+The emphasis will be on the historical development of the museum and on architectural, social and theoretical issues concerning contemporary museums, museums presentations and cultural heritage.

-- Being able to distinguish the most important types of collections in various museums, archives, monuments, and heritage sites and identify similarities and differences.
+- Students learn to distinguish the most important types of collections in various museums, archives, monuments and heritage sites and identify similarities and differences.

-- Knowing why and in what ways individuals and institutions have collected cultural objects and have established heritage collections.
+- Students learn to know why and in what ways individuals and institutions have collected cultural objects and have established heritage collections.

-- Basic knowledge of the ways in which heritage collections in the course of time have been made accessible to various audiences.
+- Students acquire basic knowledge of the ways in which heritage collections in the course of time have been made accessible to, and have been used by various audiences.

-- Being able to classify, characterize and analyse heritage collections.
+- Students learn to classify, characterize and analyse heritage collections.

-- Being able to identify and understand crucial historical and contemporary museum practices and debates.
+- Students learn to identify and understand crucial historical and contemporary museum practices and debates.

-Please note: for the final schedule refer to Collegeroosters / Timetable on the Art History website.
+Please note: for the final schedule refer to Collegeroosters / Timetable BA Art History and AMS

 Mode of instruction